 Leveraging Zmanda for a Complete Disaster Recovery Plan

-Zmanda is an open-source-based enterprise backup and recovery solution that blends into your disaster recovery strategy seamlessly.
+Zmanda Pro is an open-source-based enterprise backup and recovery solution that blends into your disaster recovery strategy seamlessly.
 It empowers your business so that it suffers minimal downtime and no data loss.
 To top it all off, seamlessly tackles the challenges highlighted in our checklist.

 Want to know how Zmanda fortifies your disaster recovery strategy?
 Read up: How to use Zmanda as part of a Disaster Recovery Plan.